 What is Nag Panchami Festival?

-Legend has that once a farmer accidently killed little serpents and there after enraged mother took revenge by biting and killing the farmer and all his family.
-It was only one of farmer’s daughters who lived as she was the devotee of snake queen.
-This act resulted in revival of farmer’s family And thus Nag Panchami is celebrated every year.
-It is also believed that one should not plough field on this day.
+Legend has that once a farmer accidentally killed little serpents and thereafter enraged mother took revenge by biting and killing the farmer and all his family.
+It was only one of the farmer’s daughters who lived as she was the devotee of snake queen.
+This act resulted in the revival of farmer’s family And thus Nag Panchami is celebrated every year.
+It is also believed that one should not plow a field on this day.

 Nag Panchami Specials

-- Snake Worship with sprinkling haldi and kumkum and putting flower on its head.
+- Snake Worship with sprinkling haldi and kumkum and putting the flower on its head.